 Don’t have any chickpeas at home?
 White beans of any kind (cannellini, navy, Great Northern) will also work really well in the wraps.
 And at some point I’d like to try replacing the beans with chopped vegan chick’n (like my chick’n style soy curls).

-As I continue to ease back into a steady work routine and study for my exam, I love having lunches that give me something to look forward to without demanding too much of my time.
+I love having lunches that give me something to look forward to without demanding too much of my time.
 This one is perfect, and I hope you’ll enjoy it as much as I do.